Pairshoe/Jenga-AE/README.md

 bash RUNME-a.sh
 ```

-Once you have successfully run this command,figures will be stored in the directory `output_figures/`.
+Once you have successfully run this command, figures will be stored in the directory `output_figures/`.

 The RUNME-a.sh script reads the original log files, performs some post-processing, and plots the figures.
 The generated figures will be identical to those in the paper.